List of West Virginia state parks: Overview

 West Virginia's state parks are governed by the West Virginia Division of Natural Resources (WVDNR) Parks and Recreation Section, which is under the jurisdiction of the West Virginia Department of Commerce.
-The WVDNR Parks and Recreation Section manages a system of 37 state parks (including two rail trails) and eight state forests totaling around 164000 acres of land, which consists of nearly 12000 acres of developed lands with recreational facilities and nearly 152000 acres of undeveloped land.
+The WVDNR Parks and Recreation Section manages a system of 39 state parks (including three rail trails) and eight state forests totaling around 164000 acres of land, which consists of nearly 12000 acres of developed lands with recreational facilities and nearly 152000 acres of undeveloped land.
 In total, West Virginia has over 1.6 e6acre of state and federal protected lands.
 State parks and forests also feature more than 1400 miles of hiking trails across 45 areas.

-There are state parks in 30 of West Virginia's 55 counties with Pocahontas County having the most at five.
+There are state parks in 33 of West Virginia's 55 counties with Pocahontas County having the most at five.
 WVDNR divides the state into six regional districts to administer its state parks, forests, and wildlife management areas.
 The largest state park by area is Watoga at 10100 acres, and Fairfax Stone and Tu-Endie-Wei are the smallest at 4 acres.
 Four state parks have U.S. Army Corps of Engineers (USACE) dams or reservoirs: Beech Fork, Bluestone, Stonewall Jackson Lake, and Tygart Lake.
 Nine state parks feature New Deal-era buildings and structures completed between 1933 and 1942; Lost River has the most with 78.
+Eighteen state parks include resources, properties, or historic districts listed on the National Register of Historic Places (NRHP).
 Cathedral is the only state park designated a National Natural Landmark, and Grave Creek Mound is the only state park to have ever been designated a National Historic Landmark.
-Stonewall Jackson Lake is the first and only West Virginia state park to be developed, constructed, financed, and operated through a public–private partnership.
+Stonewall Jackson Lake is the first West Virginia state park to be developed, constructed, financed, and operated through a public–private partnership.

 As of 2016, the WVDNR Parks and Recreation Section directly employed more than 400 full-time and around 1,000 seasonal and summer employees who serviced approximately 7.1 million visitors (65% state residents and 35% out-of-state).
 WVDNR Parks and Recreation Section personnel maintain over 2.5 e6ft2 of indoor space in more than 1,500 buildings in West Virginia state parks and forests, which have an inventory of 818 lodge rooms, 369 cabins, 1,522 campsites, 144 picnic shelters, and 549 playground units.
 The total economic impact of West Virginia state parks and forests annually is between US$160.5 million and $189.5 million and for every $1 of general tax revenue provided to state parks and forests in 2016, $13.15 on average was generated in fresh revenue for the state.
 In 2016, visitors to state parks and forests spent $226.5 million throughout the state, of which 46% ($103.6 million) was spent by out-of-state visitors.
 The total economic activity attributed to visitors of state parks and forests in 2016 totaled between $213.4 million and $248.7 million.